-Parents are encouraged to support their child/ren and the school through positive involvement in the learning program.
+Parents are encouraged to support their children and the school through positive involvement in the learning program.
 Hence, two way, regular communication about student progress is essential.
 This occurs through:

 - Class newsletters are sent home at the beginning of each term.
-The purpose of the newsletter is to inform the parents of the learning planned, including particular routines, topics and expectations, inviting opportunities for partnership in supporting the child and further involvement whether at home or school. - Class Blog Years 3 6 accessed through Office 365.
-Class Dojo Years R 2 - School Newsletter each class is rostered to share learning in a newsletter each term. - Student communication books and Office 365. - Email all staff can be contacted via email and this is often the most convenient and time efficient method, particularly if there is a concern.
+The purpose of the newsletter is to inform the parents of the learning planned, including particular routines, topics and expectations, inviting opportunities for partnership in supporting the child and further involvement whether at home or school. - Class Dojo all classes from Reception to Year 6 will use Class Dojo. - School Newsletter each class is rostered to share learning in a newsletter each term. - Student communication books and Office 365. - Email all staff can be contacted via email and this is often the most convenient and time efficient method, particularly if there is a concern.